sola-st/CodeMapper/README.md

 ### FAST MODE
 By default, all the results tables and figures are in *data/results/table/plots*.
-All tables in results: Tables 2--7.
+All tables in results: Tables 2, 3, and 4.
-All figures in results (exclude the motivation/example figures): Figures 10 and 11.
+All figures in results (exclude the motivation/example figures): Figures 9, 10, and 11.
 The following files are in the *src/anything_tracker/visualization* directory.
 * Run TableAnnoSuppressionResults.py -> Tables 2, 3 and 4.
-* Run TableContextSizeResults.py -> Tables 5, 6, and 7.
+* Run PlotContextSizeResults.py -> Figure 9.
 * Run PlotAnnoSuppressionResultsAblation.py -> Figure 10.
 * Run PlotExexutionTimeComparisonDetailed.py
   -> Figure 11.